 An Americano is two shots of espresso poured onto hot water.
 There’s a very thin layer of crema on top, but mostly this is like your regular black coffee, only infinitely better in most cases.

-Like the long black, this one is also simple, classic, bold, and strong.
+As the long black coffee, this one is also simple, classic, bold, and strong in taste.
 Just not as bold as the long black or as strong as the straight espresso that inspired the drink during the 1940s.

 This drink is popular in America and has its roots in Italy.
 The Italians didn’t make it that way, though.
 Americans stationed there did.